-The faculty in The Design School offer a BSD in architectural studies.
+The faculty in The Design School offer a BSD program in architectural studies.
 In addition to developing knowledge and skills in architectural thinking, building technology, history and theory, and professional practice, students are encouraged to select electives from a broad range of approved courses within the institute and across the university.
 These electives may be selected to devise a minor, to further professional study or to enrich the student's academic experience in some other fashion.